johnwesterman/illumio_core/README.md

 Technically speaking, on the IIlumio PCE cluster, REST API over HTTPS calls are received by a PCE core node.
 The HTTPS (TLS/SSL) portion is terminated on the core node.
 Subsequently, some intra-cluster communication (between PCE nodes) happens over TLS, and some intra-cluster communication occurs using plaintext protocols.
 For example, if a REST call needs to be load balanced to the other core node, the REST call is forwarded using HTTP (plaintext).
 If the other PCE core node is in a different data center, then the REST traffic could potentially could be sent over a insecure (e.g. shared) WAN link.
 REST calls contain an Authentication header, which has a base64-encoded username:password string.
 If this plaintext traffic is snooped on the WAN link, then it's possible for the authentication data to be read.

 ### ILO-PIPGEN for single-node security

+NOTE: On newer versions of software ILO-PIPGEN and ILO-VPNGEN are no longer required as they are handled by the software without the need for further configurations.
+These processes described in the next two sections are for older software versions.
+That said, there is no reason why you should not harden a system even further at the kernel if that is desired.

 When the Illumio Policy Compute Engine (PCE) is deployed on-premise, there are several connections between PCE components running on different nodes.
 Illumio recommends restricting connectivity to PCE hosts such that connections to these components cannot be made from external sources.